MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 ---
-title: Responding to Data Subject Rights (DSR) requests for Dynamics 365 Project Operations
+title: Respond to Data Subject Rights (DSR) requests for Microsoft Dynamics 365 Project Operations
 description: This article provides instructions for exporting and deleting personal data for exporting and deleting personal data from the service and can help meet your needs for GDPR.
 author: ryansandness
 ms.author: ryansandness